 The full text of clause 4 of standard 1.2.3 - Mandatory Warning and Advisory Statements and Declarations can be found here.

-The new 'Allergen factsheets for food businesses' have been designed to help food businesses identify food allergens and understand their obligations to customers.
+The new 'Allergen and intolerances: Factsheets for food businesses' have been designed to help food businesses identify food allergens and understand their obligations to customers.
 They also provide supporting materials that can help a business implement a basic plan on handling and preparing foods with allergens.

 The factsheets are also available for download in Arabic, Simplified Chinese and Vietnamese.